 • Make sure your plan fits your lifestyle.
 I don’t like to sit at my desk all day, so I jump up to do in-office errands frequently and hop on my whole body vibration machine to break up my work day.

 • Plan for a rainy day.
 No matter how well you plan, there are always days when it’s harder to get going than others.
 Keep track of your most common obstacles, like weather or last-minute errands.
 You may spot some patterns and be able to figure out strategies to overcome them.
-Some of my favorite ways to avoid weather limitations are using a weighted vest around the house and using our Better Bones Exercise DVD.
+Some of my favorite ways to avoid weather limitations are using a weighted vest around the house while doing my housework.
 You can find many of my favorite bone-building exercise devices in our shop.

 • Remember all the different ways you’re supporting your bones, such as maintaining and/or increasing muscle and bone strength, as well as balance, flexibility, stability, and emotional well-being.
 Every day you exercise, you’re supporting your bones.
 Congratulations!